sporto/elm-tutorial/en/06-fetching-resources/01-plan.md

 (3-6) When the request is done, we trigger a `FetchAllDone` with the data, this message flows down to `Players.Update` which updates the collection of players.

-(7-10) Then the application renders with the updated player list.
+(7-10) Then the application renders with the updated players' list.

 ## Dependencies